Homes for Sale in Lansdale PA

 Schools Around Lansdale

 Public school children in the Homes for Sale in Lansdale, PA area attend the North Penn School District.
 Currently, the district consists of 13 elementary schools, three middle schools, one high school, and one credit recovery school.
-Approximately 13,000 students attended North Penn schools during the 2017-2018 school year.
-In 2017, North Penn High School was once again named one of the top schools in the country by U.S. News & World Report (click here to read more).
-In 2018, North Penn School District was ranked as the 11th best school district in Pennsylvania by Niche K-12 (click here to read more).
+In 2021, North Penn High School was once again named one of the top schools in the country by U.S. News & World Report (click here to read more).
 High school aged parochial school children in the area attend Lansdale Catholic High School, which is located in Lansdale Borough.

 Housing Around Lansdale